DigitalCrypto/scite-mql/README.md

 - C:\Scite-MQL

-Step 2: Copy the Meta Trader libraries in the following directory
+Step 2: Copy the Meta Trader libraries to the following directory

 - C:\Scite-MQL\other\Includes